Azure/Industrial-IoT/docs/modules/publisher-dmmigration.md

 *Note*: **Id** field may be omitted when ExpandedNodeIdId is present.

-The definitions of the important terms used are described below:

-- **DataSet** is a group of NodeIds within an OPC UA Server to be published with the same publishing interval.

-- **DataSetWriter** has one DataSet and contains the elements required to successfully establish a connection to the OPC UA Server.

-- **DatSetGroup** is used to group several DataSetWriters for a specific OPC UA server.

 The direct methods definitions of version 2.8.2 with examples and exceptions are provided in [this](publisher-directmethods.md) document.

 ## Next steps